Jaredslocker21/organic_cat/README.md

 ### Heroku Deployment

 The site was deployed to Heroku.
-The steps to deploy are as follows:
+The steps to deploy are as follows:f

 - Navigate to heroku and create an account
 - Click the new button in the top right corner